DBL Fluorouracil (Fluorouracil)

 - seizures or coma

-- allergic reactions (shortness of breath, wheezing, difficulty breathing, swelling of face/lips/tongue, rash, itching, hives)
+- allergic reaction (shortness of breath, wheezing, difficulty breathing, swelling, rash, itching or hives)

 Important Warnings

-There are several important situations where DBL Fluorouracil should not be used, and conditions your doctor needs to know about before treatment.
+There are several important conditions and situations where DBL Fluorouracil should not be used or requires special caution.

 Who Should Not Take DBL Fluorouracil

-Do not use if you are allergic to fluorouracil or any ingredients, have an infection or high temperature, have blood disorders with reduced red blood cells, white blood cells or platelets, have blood clotting problems, have lowered immunity due to diseases like HIV/AIDS or cancer, have lowered immunity due to treatments like corticosteroids or radiation therapy, or have complete dihydropyrimidine dehydrogenase (DPD) deficiency.
+Do not use if you are allergic to fluorouracil or any ingredients, have an infection or high temperature, have blood disorders with reduced red blood cells, white blood cells or platelets, have blood clotting problems, have lowered immunity due to diseases like HIV/AIDS or cancer, have lowered immunity due to treatment with medicines like corticosteroids or other cancer treatments, or have complete dihydropyrimidine dehydrogenase (DPD) deficiency.

 Medical Conditions to Discuss

-Tell your doctor if you have heart disease, kidney disease, liver disease, any enzyme deficiencies (especially dihydropyrimidine dehydrogenase deficiency which can be life-threatening), previous radiation treatment, other cancer treatments, or if you’re planning vaccinations.
+Tell your doctor if you have heart disease, kidney disease, liver disease, any enzyme deficiencies (particularly dihydropyrimidine dehydrogenase deficiency which can cause life-threatening conditions), previous radiation treatment, other cancer treatment, or if you need vaccinations.

 Pregnancy and Breastfeeding